 Monday morning, in addition to our normal late start, we also had to break camp, pack everything up, go out for breakfast, make a decision on where to go, and then actually get there.
-Thankfully breakfast was a quick stop at Subway and we ended up going to the Bridge Area right by the huge New River Gorge Bridge.
+Thankfully breakfast was a quick stop at Subway and we ended up going to the Bridge Area right by the huge bridge, for our last day on the New River Gorge memorial day trip.

-I was sore, tired, and didn’t really want to overdo anything because of my upcoming trip to the Sierras.
-There was a long 5.7 that got set up at the end, but at that point it was just after 2pm when we our car said we wanted to be on the road, so I decided to skip it.
+I was sore, tired, and didn’t really want to overdo anything because of my upcoming trip to California’s Sierras.
+There was a long 5.7 that got set up at the end, but at that point, it was just after 2 pm when our driver said we wanted to be on the road, so I decided to skip it.

 The New offers some pretty spectacular climbing, but it’s not as accessible as I thought it would be—although once you are finally at the crag you can obviously get in a greater amount of routes than at a trad venue like Seneca.
 But ultimately, sport climbing destinations aren’t much different from just top roping to me and doesn’t really enamor me that much.

 I can see that it is awesome training for climbing better and climbing harder, but I’m much more captivated by the multi-pitch, trad climbing at places like Seneca.
 I mean, even if I’m just climbing a 5.2 I really feel like I’m going somewhere!

 Did you enjoy this post about the New River Gorge Memorial Day trip?
 Please take a second to share it on Pinterest, Facebook, or Twitter.
 Thanks!

 Latest posts by Ryan (see all)